zhengyang5786/TA_Demo/README.md

 # TA_Demo
 TA's road to growth.
-There are two demo: URP or BuiltIn.
+There are two demo: URP and BuiltIn.
 How to save them?